 Brita filter pitchers don’t.
 But Brita will soon be introducing a first-of-its-kind whole-house water filter that does — the PFAS Titanium Series.

-PFAS have been found in plastic bottles, including those used for water.
+Yes, they have been found in plastic bottles, including those used for water.
 A byproduct of the molding process, they can’t be entirely eliminated.
-Filtered water is a better option.
+Filtering your water is generally a safer option.

-Michigan has the highest level of PFAS contamination, followed by California, Colorado, Texas and Pennsylvania.
-Nationwide, however, testing is limited, so we encourage you to call state and local authorities about PFAS contamination sites in your area.
+Michigan has the highest level of contamination, followed by California, Colorado, Texas and Pennsylvania.
+Nationwide, however, testing is limited, so we encourage you to call state and local authorities.

 According to the Environmental Working Group, 2,858 locations across 50 states are known to be contaminated.
-Cities with PFAS in the public drinking water supply include Kalamazoo, Michigan, Abilene, Texas, Richmond, Virginia, Oklahoma City, Oklahoma, Durham, North Carolina, Anaheim, California and dozens more.
+Cities with these chemicals in the public drinking water supply include Kalamazoo, Michigan, Abilene, Texas, Richmond, Virginia, Oklahoma City, Oklahoma, Durham, North Carolina, Anaheim, California and dozens more.